Firefly Family Guide

 Inside a folder — tap any resource to open it

-Purpose: Families can send and receive messages directly with their PPCC navigator and family members, right inside Firefly.
+Purpose: Families can send and receive messages with their own family members and with Krista or Rose at PPCC, right inside Firefly.

 How to get here: Tap Chat from the Quick Actions on the home screen, or open the menu (three lines, top left) and tap Chat.